gshubham44/VIC/vic/extensions/AMBHAS/readme.md

 One file every PUMPING_STRESS_PERIOD is read in.

-The filename is gw_pumping_DAY_MONTH_YEAR_SECONDS.nc, for which the date is specified in integers.
+The filename is gw_pumping_YEAR_MONTH.nc, for which the date is specified in integers.

 The stress period read in through the global parameter file determines how often GW pumping is read in.